aidenwaring/CA_T1A1_Workbook/README.md

 Define the features of the following technologies that are essential in terms of the development of the internet:

 - packets
+  - A packet is a unit of data that is routed between two an origin and a destination within a packet-switched network.
+A packet contains two types of information - control information and user data.
+  Communication platforms such as TCP/IP frames the data into two components - the header, payload and trailer.
+  The header stores data detailing the delivery of the packet to it's destination, whereas the payload is the message's contents and the trailer containing bits representing the end of the packet. *

+  The concept of network packets were first introduced in the early 1960s when Paul Baran, computer scientist, wrote 'Distributed Adaptive Message Block Switching, introducing a routing method for the delivery of information as part of a research program at RAND corporation, which, at the time, was funded by the US Department of Defence. *

+  However, it wasn't until 1965 when computer scientist Donald Davies furthered Baran's concepts into the delivery of a packet switching network, a method of grouping collections of data packets, and parsed to application software.
+This method was later implemented into early ARPRANET and became what is now considered the foundations of modern data communications and computer networks. *

 - IP addresses (IPv4 and IPv6)
+An internet protocol address (IP address)

 - routers and routing
 - domains and DNS